louis-young/task-management-tool/README.md

 A task management tool that allows you to manage tasks you need to complete.
 It has a slick and intuitive user interface with features such as inline editing, local storage persistence and drag-and-drop.

-Built with React and TypeScript.

 ## Motivation

 This project was to learn moe about React reducers and state management specifically.

+## Technologies

+- JavaScript.
+- React.
+- React Drag and Drop.

 ### Available Scripts